Ti i Ja

-"'Ti i Ja" (You and I) is a song by Serbian pop-folk singer Saša Matić and Croatian pop singer Jelena Rozga, included on the former's album Dva života (2021).
+"'Ti i ja" (You and I) is a song by Serbian pop-folk singer Saša Matić and Croatian pop singer Jelena Rozga, included on the former's album Dva života (2021).
 The pop ballad was written by Milan Miletić and produced by Matić.
-It was released as a single on 15 December 2021.
-The song was well received by music critics who praised the singers for their emotional rendition.
-Commercially, the song achieved success in Croatia and the former Yugoslav countries, peaking at number 9 on the Croatia Songs chart.
-The music video for the song is watched 9.4 million times on the video streaming platform YouTube as of May 2022.
-The duo performed the song live on several televised appearances, including on the Ami G show, during a promotional concert at the Esplanade Zagreb Hotel, the 2023 Music Awards Ceremony and later during their separate concert performances and gigs.
+Saša Nikolić served as the music writer and was responsible for the arrangement.
+It was released as a single on 15 December 2021 through record label SM Music-1.
+The song was well-received by music critics who praised the singers for their emotional rendition.
+Commercially, the song achieved success in Croatia and the former Yugoslav countries, peaking at number nine on the Croatia Songs chart for the week ending 19 February 2022.

+The music video for the song, directed by Toxic Entertainment and released on 15 December 2021 is watched more than 15.9 million times on the video streaming platform YouTube as of March 2024.
+The duo performed the song live on several televised appearances, including on Ami G Show, during a promotional concert at the Esplanade Zagreb Hotel, the 2023 Music Awards Ceremony and later during their separate concert performances and gigs.

 Background and reception

-"Ti i Ja" was included on Matić's tenth studio album Dva života (2021).
+"Ti i ja" was included on Matić's tenth studio album Dva života (2021).
 It was written by Milan Miletić and produced by Matić.
-The song marks the first collaboration between the two singers; talks about a collaboration had been going on for years, however, both singers were waiting patiently for the right song.
+The song marks the first collaboration between the two singers; talks about a collaboration had been going on for six to seven years, however, both singers were waiting patiently for the right song.
 Matić as the writer of the song sent a demo to Rozga in June 2020; immediately after hearing it, Rozga became emotional.
 While recording, the singer wanted to be alone to be able to emotionally render the song.
 The song was released as a single from the album on 15 December 2021.

 Upon its release, the song was well-received by listeners and a writer of Story.hr dubbed it a "real music pleasure" for the singers' fanbases.
-It was nominated in the category for Best Collaboration at the 2023 Music Awards Ceremony which it also won.
+It was nominated in the category for Best Collaboration at the 2023 Music Awards Ceremony, which it also won.